JustAnyones/Plugin-creator-website/docs/docs/guides/fireworks.md

 # Fireworks

+Fireworks are not defined as any special format, bus as an animation with a [firework meta tag](../attribute-types/meta/tags.md#firework).

-In this tutorial, I'm going to show how to make firework.
-You don't need any graphics because the particles are defined in code.
+This guide documents how to make your own firework.
+You won't need any graphics here, because the particle frames are stolen from a game draft.

 ```json
 [